metaspace2020/Lithops-METASPACE/README.md

 ### Example notebooks

-The main notebook is [`pywren-annotation-pipeline.ipynb`](./pywren-annotation-pipeline.ipynb), which allows you to run through the whole pipeline, and see the results at each step.
+The main notebook is [`pywren-annotation-pipeline-demo.ipynb`](pywren-annotation-pipeline-demo.ipynb), which allows you to run through the whole pipeline, and see the results at each step.

 There are also 3 notebooks prepared for benchmarking that can be run with Jupyter Notebook: